pckennethma/guardrail/docs/overview.md

 This document provides a high level overview of the Guardrail project.

-Guardrail is a research artifact for the paper *"Guardrail: Solidifying ML-Integrated SQL Queries with Automated Integrity Constraint Synthesis"*.
-The repository contains tooling for error detection in datasets and utilities for executing extended SQL queries that integrate machine learning models.

 ## Repository Layout

 - **datasets/** – Example datasets and pre-generated splits.